 Karan Beef farm provides the perfect venue for our chilly autumn morning start.
 Once the kick off whistle blows its 900k’s to go.
 Karan Kopie is a testy little climb to spread the field out and from there it is in to farms and more farms.
-The pace down to the Vaal Dam on rural farm roads will be quick even though not a racing day.
+The pace down to the Vaal River on rural farm roads and through farms will be quick even though not a racing day.

-You will cross over the Vaal Dam, from Gauteng to the Free State on a variety of different boats supported by boat clubs, local farmers and on the newly built Jo-Joberg2c Eurosteel barge.
+You will cross over the Vaal river, from Gauteng to the Free State over the Villiers bridge.
 You will Leave your busy world behind as you get into the spirit of joberg2c as you experience your first taste of Free State hospitality at Frankfort.
 It is not an easy day but there is no pressure, as it is a neutral day where everyone will get the same time… a great time.Read more

 Day 1 - Karan Beef to Frankfort